 The program is similar to the “Project Spotlight” with the absence of adult probation, but the advantage of this program is it targets the entire juvenile probation population vs. only at-risk caseloads.
 The program places three full time probation officers in the community and schools with their primary duties being face to face contacts with every juvenile on probation with emphasis on the at-risk/high profile juveniles.
 The curfew officers operate primarily in the evening hours and weekends ensuring the juveniles are home following rules of probation.

-This program partners with the Ft.
-Bend County Sheriff’s Office.
-Two deputy’s assist with daily functions.
+This program partners with other law enforcement agencies in Fort Bend County.
 The coordination between the Juvenile Probation Department and law enforcement agencies allows networking, sharing of information.

 Another function of the curfew task force officers is to execute directives to apprehend juvenile absconders.
 When a probation officer obtains a directive to apprehend, signed by a juvenile court judge, it is given to the curfew task force for quick apprehension.